 There are many things to take into consideration before selling a home in foreclosure, such as the current housing market, standard costs when selling, and your own personal financial situation.

-If you’re thinking about selling your house in foreclosure in NJ, please contact us for a free cash offer and provide more information on our process and what to expect.
+If you’re thinking about selling your house in foreclosure in NJ, please contact our HomeBeacon real estate experts for a free cash offer and provide more information on our process and what to expect.
 We help in any situation including job relocation, recent divorce, too many repairs, or even inheritance.